lucidrains/charformer-pytorch/README.md

 ## Charformer - Pytorch (wip)

-Implementation of the GBST block from the <a href="https://arxiv.org/abs/2106.12672">Charformer paper</a>, in Pytorch.
+Implementation of the GBST (gradient-based subword tokenization) module from the <a href="https://arxiv.org/abs/2106.12672">Charformer paper</a>, in Pytorch.
 The paper proposes a module that automatically learns subword representations, obviating the need for tokenizers in the encoder setting.

+<a href="https://www.youtube.com/watch?v=debgj24BAZE">AI Coffee Break with Letitia video</a>

 ## Citations